Clinical Team and Therapeutic Support

 If you feel your child would benefit from additional support at the Enhanced or Specialist level or if you would like to arrange a meeting to discuss the needs of your child in more detail with a member of the clinical team, please complete the form attached and return to the Lead Clinician (Isabelle.cant@wetheringsettmanor.co.uk) : (Therapy Referral Form – Wetheringsett Manor)

-The clinical team at Wetheringsett Manor School is happy to assist families in accessing additional external support beyond the school, such as the Children and Adolescent Mental Health Service (CAMHS).
+The clinical team at Wetheringsett Manor School are happy to support families to access external support outside of the school such as the Children and Adolescent Mental Health Service (CAMHS).
 Below are links to information about the referral process in Norfolk and Suffolk:

-Here is a list of useful resources from CAMHS to support families with various needs:
+Here is a list of useful resources from CAMHS to support families with the following needs: